 If you want to use a BYOL pricing model, skip to Adding your pricing model in Partner Portal.

 VM solutions are priced by usage, so customers pay for your software based on measurements that you choose, such as the number of vCPUs used.

 If you want to set up a usage-based pricing model, we recommend deciding on the model as early as possible and submitting it for processing.
-It can take up to two weeks to process your pricing model, but you can continue setting up your solution with GCP Marketplace while the model is being processed.
+It can take up to two weeks to process your pricing model, but you can continue setting up your solution with Google Cloud Marketplace while the model is being processed.